 When drilling and cementing across highly depleted zones and weaker formations, low density systems are required to prevent or minimize fluid loss/lost circulation, formation damage and other problems associated with excessive overbalance conditions.
 Our 3M glass bubbles offer stability by maintaining target pressures with greater reliability throughout the drilling process.
 Minimizing the differential pressure (bottom hole pressure minus reservoir pressure) is essential for the success of any drilling operation.

 Learn more about 3M™ Glass Bubbles — HGS Series

 3M™ Glass Bubbles HGS19K46 in Cementing

 (PDF, 98.97 Kb) added to light weight cement slurries help prevent problems associated with excessive overbalance, including reduced top of cement (TOC) and thus the need for remedial squeeze.
 Additional benefits include the potential for:

 - Reduced need for multi-staging

-When compared with other microspheres, cementing with HGS8000X in moderate to deep wells offers:
+When compared with other microspheres, cementing with HGS19K46 in deep to ultra-deep offers:

 Learn more about 3M™ Glass Bubbles for Cements